-Enforcement between Hong Kong and the mainland is governed by the Arrangement Concerning Mutual Enforcement of Arbitration Awards between the Mainland and the Hong Kong SAR, signed in June 1999.
+Enforcement between Hong Kong and the mainland is governed by the Arrangement Concerning Mutual Enforcement of Arbitration Awards between the Mainland and the Hong Kong Special Administrative Region, signed in June 1999, and amended by the Supplemental Arrangement, signed on 27 November 2020.

-Hong Kong, as part of the PRC, is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention), which provides for the mutual enforcement of arbitration awards between contracting states.
-The Hong Kong courts also have discretionary power to enforce arbitration awards from countries that are not party to the New York Convention.
+Hong Kong, as part of the People's Republic of China, is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention), which provides for the mutual enforcement of arbitration awards between contracting states.
+The Hong Kong courts also have discretionary power to enforce arbitration awards from countries that are not parties to the New York Convention.

-Further, the Arrangement Concerning Reciprocal Recognition and Enforcement of Arbitral Awards between the Hong Kong SAR and the Macao SAR was signed in January 2013.
-Under this arrangement, Macao arbitration awards are enforceable in Hong Kong in the same way as other non-New York Convention awards; the grounds for refusal to enforce a Macao award are in line with the grounds set out in the New York Convention.
-This legislation deals with the problem brought about by both Hong Kong and Macao having their own judicial systems but not being separate countries for the purpose of the New York Convention, and is similar to legislation already in place between Hong Kong and mainland China.
+Further, the Arrangement Concerning Reciprocal Recognition and Enforcement of Arbitral Awards between the Hong Kong Special Administrative Region and the Macao Special Administrative Region was signed in January 2013.
+Under this Arrangement, Macao arbitration awards are enforceable in Hong Kong in the same way as other non-New York Convention awards; the grounds for refusal to enforce a Macao award are in line with the grounds set out in the New York Convention.
+This Arrangement deals with the problem brought about by both Hong Kong and Macao having their own judicial systems but not being separate countries for the purpose of the New York Convention, and is similar to the Arrangement already in place between Hong Kong and mainland China.